-My favourite thing about these stumps is that even though the original tree and forest here are gone, these stumps are helping the next generation of forest thrive.
+My favourite thing about these Whistler trees (or stumps, really) is that even though the forest here is gone, these stumps are helping the next generation of forest thrive.
 As you walk through, you’ll see baby trees of western hemlock or redcedar sprouting up from these stumps, using them to get above the competition on the forest floor so they can get closer to the sunlight.
 So, even though things have changed here over time, forests like this are still a growing, active part of the community.
 Pretty dang neat!

 Big Cedar & Stump at the Bike Park